LynchLab/MAPGD/README.md

 * OS X Yosemite.

-To compile on OS X, you need to type 'make noomp' because the default OS X does compiler does not support openmp.
+To compile on OS X, you may need to type 'make noomp' because the default OS X does compiler does not support openmp.
+You may be able to obtain a compiler that supports openmp by typing:

-Version 0.1 will compile on windows 32 and 64 bit versions, but getting current versions of MAPGD working on windows is near the bottom of the TODO list.
+	brew install gcc --without-multilib

-Long story short: If you have problems, please please please e-mail me, and I will work to get it to compile for you as quickly as I can.
+The current version mapgd does not compile on windows.

 <b> Help, the program keeps crashing/hanging </b>